albertcroig/Stewart-SVG-Projection-js/README.md

 ```
 npm install
 ```
-After that, replace the "bezier-js" folder in the "node_modules" directory by the one in the root directory.
+After that, replace the "bezier-js" folder in the "node_modules" directory with the one in the root directory.

 ## Changes on behaviour and simulation

-As stated before, this project is focused on the SVG drawing part of the original software, that way, most of the original features have been removed (predefined animations, xbox controller, etc.).
-The visualization of the simulation has been changed in order to see its projections onto the wall and enhance user-interaction.
-These are the following additions:
+This project focuses on the SVG drawing feature of the original software, removing most of the original features (predefined animations, Xbox controller support, etc.).
+The simulation visualization has been changed to show projections onto the wall and enhance user interaction.
+The following additions have been made:

 Platform
-- Letters (x,y,z) for both axes (platform and base).
+- Labels for the x, y, and z axes (platform and base)
 - Every servo labeled with its corresponding number.
-- A "ball" attached to a red line coming from the platform's coordinate origin to represent the center-point of platform's rotation.
+- A "ball" attached to a red line from the platform's coordinate origin to represent the center-point of rotation
-- A violet laser pointing towards the wall.
+- A violet laser pointing towards the wall

 Wall
-- Spherical wall in a light brown color, positioned according to the "wall distance" and scaled according to the "rotation axis offset".
+- A light brown spherical wall positioned according to the "wall distance" and scaled according to the "rotation axis offset"
-- In the center of the wall, the selected SVG will be drawn.
-The user has the option to toggle the drawing visualization (press spacebar), to see the end-result or to see the drawing process live (press "d").
-The former one is not recommended in slow or old machines, since it takes more processing memory.
+- The selected SVG is drawn in the center of the wall.
+Users can toggle the drawing visualization (press spacebar) to see the end result or the drawing process live (press "d").
+The former is not recommended on slow or old machines due to high processing demands.

 Simulation
-- During the animation, the platform will move around the specified center of rotation, using translation and rotation movements to project the drawing onto the wall.
+- During the animation, the platform moves around the specified center of rotation, using translation and rotation movements to project the drawing onto the wall.

 ## Display

 ![Stewart-Platform](https://github.com/albertcroig/Stewart.js/blob/development/res/graphical-interface.png?raw=true "Stewart Platform Interface Visualization")

-An important addition to the original source code is the graphical interface.
-Several options to control the characteristics of the animation and platform, as well as other useful implementations have been added.
+A significant addition to the original source code is the graphical interface.
+Several options to control the animation and platform characteristics, as well as other useful features, have been added.

 Check the demo on the [live github page](https://albertcroig.github.io/Stewart.js/) to give it a try.

 There are three main sections on the browser display.

-1. On the top section are located the loaded SVG's (that can be clicked to run their corresponding animation), as well as the current angles for the servo motors (in radians and degrees).
+1. **Top Section**: Loaded SVGs (clickable to run their corresponding animation) and current servo motor angles (in radians and degrees)
-2. On the left part there's the simulation of the platform.
+2. **Left Section**: Simulation of the platform
-3. On the right part there's a set of options and functionalities related to the animation and the servo angles.
+3. **Right Section**: Options and functionalities related to the animation and servo angles

 ### Available functions
 ![Use-of-features](https://github.com/albertcroig/Stewart.js/blob/development/res/feature-use.png?raw=true "Demonstration use of some features")